endoflife-date/endoflife.date/products/android.md

 A stripped-down version of the Android operating system designed for low-end and ultra-budget smartphones, [Android (Go edition)](https://www.android.com/versions/go-edition/), is also made available by Google since Android 8.1.
-While based on Adroid it seems to follow a distinct release and EOL policy.
+While based on Android it seems to follow a distinct release and EOL policy.